kubernetes/community/committee-code-of-conduct/charter.md

 ### Meeting quorum
 Meetings are considered at quorum when a simple majority of the members are present.
 Where there are 4 or fewer members available due vacant seats or recusal, quorum is 2.
-Note that many decisions are not able to be implemented in situations where only 2 members are present.

 ### Policy change ratification
-Any changes to the charter require explicit LGTM or Approve from all active committee members.
+Any changes to the charter require explicit LGTM or Approve from all committee members.
 For pull requests, a /hold will be applied until all approvals are present.
 Any changes merged without consensus will be reverted.